YNakawake/projectile_neg/README.md

 ## The contents of this repository are as follows

-all r files are in ipynb format (jupyter notebook)
+all R files are in ipynb format (jupyter notebook)

 + `./`
     + `analysis/` :statistical analyis and data visualization codes, datasets are also included